GoogleCloudPlatform/cluster-toolkit/examples/README.md

 ### [cloud-batch.yaml] ![community-badge] ![experimental-badge]

-This example demonstrates how to use the HPC Toolkit to set up a Cloud Batch job that uses a Filestore and startup scripts.
+This example demonstrates how to use the HPC Toolkit to set up a Cloud Batch job that mounts a Filestore instance and runs startup scripts.

 The blueprint creates a Filestore and uses the `startup-script` module to mount and load _"data"_ onto the shared storage.
 The `cloud-batch-job` module creates an instance template to be used for the Batch compute VMs and renders a Cloud Batch job template.
 A Batch login node VM is created with instructions on how to SSH to the login node and submit the Batch job.

+[cloud-batch.yaml]: ../community/examples/cloud-batch.yaml

 ### [spack-gromacs.yaml] ![community-badge] ![experimental-badge]